But now thus says the Lord, he who created you,... Do not fear for I have redeemed you;

 How is the Companioned Prayer Christian Fellowship supported?

 The CPCF is supported by the generous donation of time and activities by individuals who form and lead prayer groups and prayer ministries.
-The CPCF has no financial support from organizations, and relies on donations from individuals who practice the prayer.
+The CPCF relies on donations from individuals who practice the prayer.
 Your donations are greatly appreciated.
 The CPUC is a 501(3)(c) non-profit organization.
-To make a donation please contact the CPCF at info@CompanionedPrayer.org.
+To make a donation please go to our Make a Donation page.

 How can I learn more about Companioned Prayer and the CPCF?

 Principally by practicing the prayer and expanding the ministry within your Christian community and service ministries.
 The authentic knowledge of Companioned Prayer comes from doing it.
-The best way to learn the prayer is through a twenty-session structured experiential learning program together with ongoing prayer group support.
+The best way to learn the prayer is through a simple four-session learning program and continuing with an ongoing prayer group as described in the Learning the Prayer page.
 The knowledge gained by reading about it is very different from actually experiencing the prayer, especially as experienced over time.

 Can I contact the CPCF for additional information?